mxro/maxrohde-web/content/import/wordpress/shalveena/output-folder/2012/2012-10-20-max-turns-28/index.md

 ---
-title: "Max turns 28"
+blog: shalveena.com
+categories:
+- journal
 date: "2012-10-20"
-categories:
-  - "journal"
+title: Max turns 28
 ---

 On 12 September 2012, Maxi turned 28 years young :) I spent quite some time thinking about what to do  to celebrate it - it was not easy!
 Eventually, I decided that a dinner date at Orbit restaurant in the Sky Tower will be something worth the night - the restaurant spins slowly so you can see a beautiful bird's eye view of Auckland city.
 Unfornunately, the dinner was not great, but it was all in all a good day.

 We started it with Maxi getting his presents in bed, followed by the work-day, then a nice dinner date.
 Below are some pictures from the day!